-Their mission is to serve those who are poor, disadvantaged, marginalized, displaced or abandoned regardless of their age, gender, nationality and religion.
+Their mission is to serve those who are poor, disadvantaged, marginalised, displaced or abandoned regardless of their age, gender, nationality and religion.
 Christian Action is the only comprehensive provider of services to refugees and provides pro-bono legal and psychosocial help.
 They also offer abused domestic helpers refuge in safe shelters and provide a wide range of other services including social enterprise and sustainability.
 Christian Action has a big variety of opportunities from clerical work to photography, tutoring and translating.
 Check out what’s on offer.

 Clean Air Network (CAN) is an independent NGO encouraging the public to speak out about the health impacts of air pollution.
 CAN is dedicated to driving policy and behavioural changes to improve Hong Kong’s air quality.
 Their primary focus is on roadside pollution and indoor air but they also keep an eye on air pollution from regional activities, marine vessels and power plants.
 CAN accepts interns to volunteer in Hong Kong and participate in community-oriented projects, giving you the opportunity to learn about environmental issues through grassroots outreach activities and get in touch with members of the community.
 Learn more here.